danbz/aesthetic-programming/1-gettingstarted/Readme.md

 What is, and why, p5.js?
 Web p5.js
-syntax reading
+the concept of runme, readme

 ## 1.2 Working Environment
 p5.js + Atom + Gitlab

 ### 1.2.1 p5.js
-reading code and syntax
+- reading code and syntax
+- web editor

 ### 1.2.2 Code editor
-ATOM
+- ATOM

 ### 1.2.3 Git and Repository
-Gitlab
+- Gitlab

 ## 1.3 not Hello World
-Running the program with a web browser
+- Running the program with a web browser
+- web browser console

-## 1.X While()
+## 1.4 While()

 - Culture of Github: Matthew Fuller, Andrew Goffey, Adrian Mackenzie, Richard Mills and Stuart Sharples, "Big Diff, Granularity, Incoherence, and Production in the Github Software Repository" in How To Be a Geek: Essays on the Culture of Software. => Versioning